kimruddock/pawelgrzybek.github.io/_drafts/2016-09-30-top-picks-2016-september.md

 [https://code-cartoons.com/a-cartoon-guide-to-flux-6157355ab207](https://code-cartoons.com/a-cartoon-guide-to-flux-6157355ab207)

-Have you ever wondering what the whole buzz about Flux is, what it does, how does it work?
+Have you ever wondering what the whole Flux buzz is about, what it does, how does it work?
 That is probably the easier to digest guide around the web.
 Thanks [Lin Clark](https://twitter.com/linclark) for a great write / draw up.
 Next one about [Redux](https://code-cartoons.com/a-cartoon-intro-to-redux-3afb775501a6) is equally cool!

 - - -